gregorio-project/hyphen-la/doc/classical-hyphenation.md

 restriction.

-The third rule is somewhat broader than corresponding rules stated elsewhere in literature.
-The hyphenation patterns for classical Latin only treat *p b t d c g* followed by *r* or *l* as indivisible.
-The rules of classical Latin metrics do not require to treat *fr* and *fl* the same way.
+The third rule is somewhat broader than corresponding rules stated elsewhere in literature, which do not mention *fl*, *fr*, and *gn*.
+We have decided to follow the rule of the *Metodologia* concerning *fl* and *fr* for the rare words containing these groups, which is supported by a footnote in W. A. Allens *Vox Latina* (p.
+90, footnote 1).
 Concerning *gn*, it should be emphasized that the Latin grammar of *Leumann/Hofmann/Szantyr*, to which the *Metodologia* refers, mentions the hyphenation *sta-gna* as an exception found in one inscription and does not at all recommend to treat *gn* as indivisable.
 To be consistent, our patterns for classical Latin hyphenate *stag-num/stag-na*.

 As far as compound words are concerned, our patterns for classical Latin treat those more or less like proposed by the fifth rule, but with some more weight